yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 Tasks to complete

--   Create an Azure Resource Manager (ARM) template file using Visual Studio
+-   Create an Azure Resource Manager (ARM) template file using Visual Studio.

--   Add an Azure SQL Database and Server to the template
+-   Add an Azure SQL Database and Server to the template.

--   Add a web hosting plan and web app to the template
+-   Add a web hosting plan and web app to the template.

--   Add Application Insights as to the template
+-   Add Application Insights as to the template.

--   Configure automatic scale for the web app in the template
+-   Configure automatic scale for the web app in the template.

--   Configure the list of release environments parameters
+-   Configure the list of release environments parameters.

--   Configure the name of the web app using the environments parameters
+-   Configure the name of the web app using the environments parameters.

--   Add a deployment slot for the "staging" version of the site
+-   Add a deployment slot for the "staging" version of the site.

--   Create the dev environment and deploy the template to Azure
+-   Create the dev environment and deploy the template to Azure.

--   Create the test environment and deploy the template to Azure
+-   Create the test environment and deploy the template to Azure.

--   Create the production environment and deploy the template to Azure
+-   Create the production environment and deploy the template to Azure.

 Exit criteria

--   You have a completed ARM template and parameters file saved and committed to source control
+-   You have a completed ARM template and parameters file saved and committed to source control.

--   You have deployed the completed template to Azure that creates the three environments: dev, test, and production
+-   You have deployed the completed template to Azure that creates the three environments: dev, test, and production.

 ## Exercise 2: Create a Visual Studio Team Services team project and Git Repository